Energy-Sparks/energy-sparks-data-pipeline/README.md

 Docker to build the Gems in an environment that is the same as AWS Lambda.
 These can then be published to a lambda layer which is used by the functions.

+To build the gems with docker but without deploying, run `rake deploy:build`.

 Run `rake deploy:ENVIRONMENT` to build the gems with docker and deploy the pipeline to AWS. e.g. `rake deploy:development`.